debods/DigiHubInstaller/README.md

 The primary benefit of DigiHub is it's flexibily and configurability.

-The installation script has been built and tested on Debian based (bookworm and trixie) Linux distributions meaning it can still be installed on Raspberry Pi OS (Pi Zero 2W, 3, 4 or, 5 are recommended).
+The installation script has been built and tested on Debian bookworm and trixie meaning it can be installed on Raspberry Pi OS (Pi Zero 2W, 3, 4 or, 5 are recommended).

 All software is open-source licensed and is freely available.